 If the client has any questions at all, there is one point of contact instead of 15 different people to reach out to for answers.
 Our designers are super involved on the installation and construction side.

 They are knowledgeable on material specifications and can make a selection based on a client’s vision and provide direction on what will and won’t work in their space.
 A design-build firm should educate their clients, execute the vision, and provide alternatives instead of saying “no.”

 Working with a general contractor has a higher fee than if you’re doing a DIY or working with a handyman.
 But you’re getting the knowledge and experience and education out of the person who holds that GC license.
 It saves you the headache down the road.

-Oftentimes, we get calls where the client started their project with a handyman, or a neighbor, or friend of a friend who does construction on the side.
+Oftentimes, we get calls where the client started their project with a handyman, a neighbor, or a friend of a friend who does construction on the side.
 After the demo, you have zero ideas of what could be behind the walls.
 We get a lot of calls, as soon as the drywall comes down and the walls are open where the client realizes it’s a larger project than your neighbor or handyman can handle.

 A general contractor understands building structures and has the knowledge.
 There is a lot of education and testing behind that license.
 The city of Chicago is also very strict with construction, licensing, and permitting.

 Working with a GC from the start can alleviate some headaches for the homeowner because any issue that does arise (and there is always going to be an issue on every construction project) the contractor is able to handle quickly.